intel-iot-devkit/how-to-code-samples/sound-detector/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart loudness detector system that:<br>
+Using a compatible Intel-based platform, this project lets you create a smart loudness detector system that:<br>
 - monitors a microphone sensor to detect the loudness in the area.<br>
 - keeps track of the sound levels, using cloud-based data storage.